SSbug696/bluster_cache/README.md

 # Bluster cache
 ####  This is very simple, very fast and lightweight in-memory storage based on LRU principle
-Supported pipelining and common operations such as SET, GET, EXPIRE, DEL, FLUSH, SIZE, EXIST Basic implementation on Epoll(in test) and Kqueue sockets(only *nix systems)
+Supported operations such as SET, GET, EXPIRE, DEL, FLUSH, SIZE, EXIST.
+Productive batching(pipeline).
+Basic implementation on Epoll(in test) and Kqueue sockets(only *nix systems)

 ##### Prompt pattern for banch client